 Games for the spirit?

-Many of those games were just for the spirit of the sport.
-Still, many games have paved the way for alliance and meaningful relations between two countries like Qatar, Indonesia, and China.
-This happened at the time when many games further deteriorated the already plighted relations.
 For instance, who can forget the famous Iran–Saudi Arabia football rivalry, which arose out of religious sectarianism, or the Iraq–Saudi Arabia football rivalry, which occurred due to the invasion of Iraq on Saudi Arabia during the Gulf War.
 Whatever happened with the sport, football undoubtedly became the nation’s beloved sport, with many people still rubbing and breathing this beautiful game into them.

 Greatest players in history

 Football itself produced the best players in the country.
-The great players of their times like Saeed Al-Owairan and Sami Al-Jaber helped the team beat both Belgium and Morocco before falling to Sweden in the Round of 16 in the World Cup of 1994, the captain-ship of the great Majed Abdullah(who was Messi of his time).
-This further added to the list of achievements.
-They became the second Arab nation to reach the Round of 16 in a World Cup.
-Earlier, it was only attained by Morocco, which was the best Arab team of its time.
+The great players of their times, like Saeed Al-Owairan and Sami Al-Jaber, helped the team beat both Belgium and Morocco before falling to Sweden in the Round of 16 in the World Cup of 1994, the captain-ship of the great Majed Abdullah(who was Messi of his time).

 A brand new breed of football talent

-The new talents like Salem Al-Dawsari and Fahad Al-Muwallad, and dozens more under the mentorship of famous coach Hervé Renard, are also carrying the legacy forward.
 These days, the nation keeps an eye on them as they will be the future of the Saudi Arabia National Football Team.
-They are going to influence and inspire upcoming youths of the country and world.
+They will influence and inspire upcoming youths of the country and world.

 All they have to do is to keep the thrill on for this emotion named football.